exasol/extension-manager/doc/design.md

 ### Extension Definitions
 `dsn~extension-definition~1`

-Each extension might be implemented in an arbitrary programming language and typically are based on a so-called [user defined function](system_requirements.md#terms-and-abbreviations).
+Each extension might be implemented in an arbitrary programming language and typically is based on a so-called [user defined function](system_requirements.md#terms-and-abbreviations).
 In order to allow EM to manage multiple heterogenous extensions in a unique way, each extension is represented by small wrapper implementing a uniform interface.
 This wrapper is called an "extension definition".

 Covers: